Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends

 \subsubsection{Multigroup multicasting}

 PHY layer multicasting characterizes the point-to-multipoint transmission when a transmitter simultaneously sends one multicast content to a group of recipients.
-It has been introduced as Multimedia Broadcast/Multicast Service (MBMS) in 3GPP Release 9 for 4G and evolved MBMS (eMBMS) in 3GPP Release 11 for LTE-A \cite{eMBMS2012LTEA}.
+It has been included as multimedia broadcast/multicast service (MBMS) in 3GPP Release 9 for 4G, evolved MBMS (eMBMS) in 3GPP Release 11 for LTE-A \cite{eMBMS2012LTEA}, and NR multicast and broadcast services (MBS) in 3GPP Release 17 for 5G \cite{3gpp38413}.
 Due to the diverse requirements of different user groups, multigroup multicasting has emerged as an extension of conventional multicasting where multiple multicast contents are simultaneously disseminated to different groups of users (a.k.a. multicast group).
 Though such approach is promising to enhance SE, inter-group interference is introduced.
 Motivated by the superior interference management capability of RSMA, research efforts have been dedicated to its application in multigroup multicasting networks \cite{hamdi2017bruno,Tervo2018SPAWC,HongzhiChen2020subcarrierRS,longfei2020satellite,yalcin2020RSmultigroup,hongzhi2021RSLDPC,hongzhi2020LLSmultigroup,longfei2021LLS,alaa2021cacheCRAN}.
 Reference \cite{hamdi2017bruno} is the first work that studied the integration of RSMA and multigroup multicasting.
 For the MISO BC with perfect CSIT, RSMA was shown to achieve notable MMF-DoF gains at high SNR and a max-min rate enhancement at low SNR by enabling partial decoding of the inter-group interference and partially treating the inter-group interference as noise.
 The authors of \cite{longfei2020satellite} further extended the DoF and rate analysis of RSMA to the imperfect CSIT setting for a more practical multibeam satellite communication application, and showed large DoF and rate gains for RSMA when the CSIT quality is poor.
-RSMA was also shown to achieve higher EE in multi-cell multigroup systems \cite{Tervo2018SPAWC} and enhanced user fairness in multi-carrier multigroup multicast systems \cite{HongzhiChen2020subcarrierRS}.
+RSMA was also shown to achieve higher EE in multi-cell multigroup systems \cite{Tervo2018SPAWC} and enhanced user fairness in multicarrier multigroup multicast systems \cite{HongzhiChen2020subcarrierRS}.